Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

 • Logical OR Functoid

-with the advantage that also accepts the String output connection type.
+It also has the advantage that it accepts the String output connection type.

 base.OutputConnectionType = ConnectionType.FunctoidString |